Herzfinsternis/bitburner/README.md

 }
 ```

 Last.
 Do not watch your shares.
 It will only give you a headache.
-As a rough estimate I would recommend you calculate 3 hours for the shares value to dubble.
+As a rough estimate I would recommend you calculate 3 hours for the shares value to double.